Optimized high speed nRF24L01+ driver class documentation v1.4.10

 Using a specific SPI Bus

 An alternate SPI bus can be specified using the overloaded RF24::begin(_SPI*) method.
-This is useful for some boards that offer more than 1 hardware-driven SPI bus or cetain Arduino cores that implement a software-driven (AKA bit-banged) SPI bus that does not use the DigitalIO library.
+This is useful for some boards that offer more than 1 hardware-driven SPI bus or certain Arduino cores that implement a software-driven (AKA bit-banged) SPI bus that does not use the DigitalIO library.

 Warning